- Zoology

 - Contact

-There’s also another way to define species, called the phylogenetic species concept.
+There’s also a clever and fun way to define species, called the phylogenetic species concept.
 This concept separates species that could interbreed, but don’t because they live so far apart.
 If they live far apart for long enough, then they could eventually change too much to interbreed and become different biological species as well.
-One thing I always used to remember the different categories the animal kingdom is divided was to remember:
+One thing I’ve always used to remember the different categories the animal kingdom is divided into was to remember the following:

 Keep Plucking Chickens Or Fear Getting Sacked.